subspace/protocol-specs/docs/decex/fraud_proofs.md

 - `domain_id`: ID of the domain this fraud proof targets.
 - `bad_receipt_hash`: hash of the fraudulent receipt in which the trace mismatch was found.
+- `maybe_domain_runtime_code_proof`: for the runtime code if it is not still present in the state.
-- `proof`: storage proof which can be used to reconstruct a partial state trie to re-run the execution by someone who does not own the whole state.
+- `execution_ proof`: storage proof recorded during computation which can be used to reconstruct a partial state trie to re-run the execution by someone who does not own the whole state.
 - `execution_phase`: which [execution phase](workflow.md#domain-block-execution-on-the-operator-node) the alleged wrong state transition happened.
     1. `InitializeBlock` phase